What is photogrammetry?

 Where do we go from here?

-As UAV-based technology improves, more industries are discovering that photogrammetry is a valuable tool that can be used for a variety of evolving uses.
+As UAV, manned aircraft and remote sensing technology improves, more industries are discovering that photogrammetry is a valuable tool that can be used for a variety of evolving uses.

 In recent years, researchers have used photogrammetry to estimate lake clarity in China, to study penguins without disturbing their habitat, and even to gather fresh insights on flood plains in the Sahel, saving lives in the process.
 Only time will tell what other powerful things we will be able to accomplish with this technology.